valinux/SHA256/README.md

-# FileLock: A Simple File Encryption and Decryption Tool designed by Rena D Rocha
+# FileLock: A Simple File Encryption and Decryption Tool designed by Renan D Rocha

 FileLock is a straightforward and easy-to-use tool for file encryption and decryption.